This post is also available in: Nederlands

 From Babinda Boulders it will take an hour to cover the 65 kilometers that are left to reach Cairns.

-Arriving in Cairns after this road trip through all these small settlements will make you feel like you reached a really big city!
+Arriving in Cairns means you survived your road trip from Brisbane to Cairns!
+After passing all these small settlements it will make you feel like you reached a really big city!
 Although you can find here everything you need, Cairns isn’t a big city with only 150.000 inhabitants.

 The city is known for the many excursions and tours to explore the Great Barrier reef.
 Every Friday you can stroll over Rusty’s Market.
 And every evening the night market opens where you can find all diverse kinds of foods and small shops with handcrafted items.